India and Pakistan drive US ticket demand for T20 World Cup

 Ireland, Sri Lanka, South Africa, the Netherlands, Bangladesh and Canada will also play in the USA along with the host nation themselves.

-While there is no lack of interest, organizers still have plenty to do to create the facilities and infrastructure needed for a global tournament.
+While there is no lack of interest, organisers still have plenty to do to create the facilities and infrastructure needed for a global tournament.

 Lauderhill, just outside Fort Lauderdale, has already played home to international cricket matches but is undergoing significant upgrades.